SA Health Palliative Care Project

 • four priority areas

-The Current State Analysis Key Findings and Recommendations will soon be made available.
+The Current State Analysis Report - Key Findings and Recommendations paper presents a summary of the analysis.

 The analysis reveals that within South Australia we have a palliative care system that is dedicated to delivering high quality services and high-quality outcomes for South Australians with life-limiting illnesses.
-However, clear deficiencies in equity, challenges in accessing elements of the system, an ageing and under-resourced workforce, data related limitations and piecemeal funding have a significant impact on consumer and clinician experience.
+Further improvements in equity, access to services, workforce support, data collection and funding can have a positive impact on future demand and consumer and clinician experience.

 What are the next steps?